 A ribbon cutting on Sept.
-16 at 9 a.m., at the TCC Regional Workforce Development Center in Suffolk, will signify the official opening of the mobile unit.
+16 at 9 a.m., at the TCC Regional Workforce Solutions Center in Suffolk, will signify the official opening of the mobile unit.

 The Hampton Roads Marine Skilled Mobile Laboratory, housed in a 40-foot 18-wheeler trailer owned and operated by TCC, contains a mock-up for various training programs and replicates training labs available at the shipyard’s waterfront.
 The unique facility will be shared among the five Southeastern Virginia community colleges to provide training for jobs at Newport News Shipbuilding.

 TCC President Edna V. Baehre-Kolovani said that impending retirements in Hampton Roads industries are creating unprecedented demand for replacement workers.
 “The growing need for skilled technicians in Hampton Roads, coupled with limited space at area colleges to meet the demand, generated a historic partnership among the region’s community colleges,” she said.
 “The mobile lab is an innovative resource capable of visiting any community college campus in our area.”

 Since the first class in February, the program has afforded trainees the opportunity to receive training in Marine Electrician, Surface Preparation and Coatings and Outside Machinists.
 A welding program is being developed.